Residual Speaker Representation for One-Shot Voice Conversion: Experiments

-\subsubsection{Baseline}
+\subsection{Baseline}

 As described in Table \ref{tab:baseline}, we selected three speaker representation methods to apply as baselines compared with our model.
-B01-B03 are baseline system.
-P01-P02 are our proposed method and ablation study.
+GT is the ground truth.
+B01-B03 are baseline systems.
+B01 and B02 were proposed by FreeVC and we used the same setup as the original method.
+In B03, the speaker encoder was replaced with a jointly trained GST.
+P01 is our proposed method, and P02 is an ablation study, which is the same as P01 but without residual connections.

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-We use the open source ASR system \footnote{https://huggingface.co/facebook/hubert-large-ls960-ft} to test the Character Error Rate (CER) and Word Error Rate (WER) of the converted utterance to evaluate whether the converted utterance maintains the linguistic content and intonation variations of the source utterance.
+We use the open-source ASR system \footnote{https://huggingface.co/facebook/hubert-large-ls960-ft} to test the Character Error Rate (CER) and Word Error Rate (WER) of the converted utterance to evaluate whether the converted utterance maintains the linguistic content and intonation variations of the source utterance.
 Note that the linguistic content is unseen during the training phase in our evaluations.

 For subjective evaluation, we employ the Mean Opinion Score (MOS) as our testing standard.
+The listener needs to give a score for each sample in a test case according to the criterion: 1 = Bad; 2 = Poor; 3 = Fair; 4 = Good; 5 = Excellent \cite{jia2018transfer}.
+We selected utterances from 10 speakers in both the VCTK and LibriTTS datasets for voice conversion.
+For each testing session, we randomly extracted 10 samples from the converted audio of each speaker to form the test set.
 10 participants were invited to conduct tests on naturalness and speaker similarity, with the results labeled as MOS and SMOS, respectively.
 We conducted tests separately in unseen scenarios.
-They means the target speaker was unseen during training.
+This means the target speaker was unseen during training.

+In terms of Speech Naturalness, B02, B03, and P02, which employ a jointly trained speaker encoder, exhibit similar and lower scores compared to B01, based on a pre-trained speaker encoder.
+We attribute this to the pre-trained speaker encoder being trained on a large-scale speech dataset, enabling it to better handle unseen scenarios.
+Our proposed method, P01, achieves scores similar to B01, validating the effectiveness of mitigating OOD issues by transforming speaker representations into known token combinations.
+This suggests that the approach of P01, through converting speaker representations into known token combinations, is effective in addressing OOD challenges.